ozfortress/ozfortress_docs/docs/rules/global.md

 [Instructions on how to download & install ozfortress seasonal league configs can be found here.](https://github.com/ozfortress/server-configs)

 ### 5.2.
 Preferred and Acceptable Servers
-[au.serveme.tf](https://au.serveme.tf) servers are considered the standard and default for all matches.
-However, if both teams agree, an alternative server may be used (**Rhizome** or **Qixalite** for example).
-See Rule 5.3 for further details on Third-party servers.
+The standard and default servers for all matches are provided by [au.serveme.tf](https://au.serveme.tf).
+However, in cases where both teams agree, alternative servers like **Rhizome** or **Qixalite** may be used.
+For detailed information on Third-party servers, please refer to [5.3.
+Third-Party Servers](/rules/global/#53-third-party-servers).

-If teams cannot agree on a server, an official ozfortress default server (**au.serveme.tf**) must be used.
+In the event that teams cannot agree on a server, an official ozfortress default server (**au.serveme.tf**) must be used.

-Administrators reserve the right to choose which server a match may be played on.
+Administrators reserve the right to decide which server the match will be played on.

-Please note: The server's SourceTV Delay (stv_delay) MUST remain at 90 seconds or above.
-Dropping this during or prior to your match will incur a penalty.
-The same can be applied to turning off STV Map Change Protect during a casted official match.
+Please note: the server's SourceTV Delay (stv_delay) MUST remain at 90 seconds or above.
+Reducing this during or prior to the match will result in penalties.
+The same rule applies to turning off STV Map Change Protect during a casted official match.

 ### 5.3.
 Third-Party Servers
 For those who wish to run their own, please see the required server configurations and plugins [here](/guides/selfmanaged_servers/).